LiorPytowski/SIMinspector/3_Concatenate files and merge tables/README.md

 ## How does this scrip work?
-In order, this script essentially
+In order, this script essentially:
 * Sets the directory to the location the R file is.
 * Loads packages
 * Detects what comparisons were made in macro 2 (e.g. "C2vsC3" or "C2vsC1")
-* Create a list of var_names based on the input suffixes
+* Creates a list of var_names based on the input suffixes
-* Reads and concatenates all the csv files into a separate data frame
+* Reads and concatenates all the csv files into separate data frames
 * Joins the "ColocResults" data frame with the "StatisticsOfLabelmap" (only select columns) data frame based on "ImageFile" and "Label" columns
 * Saves all the newly created dataframes in a subfolder called "Master_Files".
 (The subfolder is placed in the directory containing all the individual .csv files)